hatonthecat/NoPromptOS/readme.md

-Would you like to build this OS and make it a default setting?
+Would you like to build this OS and make it the default setting when it ships/out of the box?
 Be my guest!
 --